Environmental Health Certificate

 - If you have completed coursework outside of the U.S., you must have your transcripts evaluated.

-If you have questions regarding the admissions requirements or process, contact the Office of Admissions to avoid errors that could delay the processing of your application.
+If you have questions regarding the admissions requirements or process, contact the Office of Admissions and Student Scholarships to avoid errors that could delay the processing of your application.

 After earning your Certificate in Environmental Health, you’ll be prepared to: